 Voluntary benefits administration software

-Benefits brokers win big when they partner their offerings with a cloud-based human capital management (HCM) platform—and its automated HR/payroll modules—that they can offer to their clients.
+Benefits brokers win big when they partner their offerings with a cloud-based human capital management platform (HCM) platform—and its automated HR/payroll modules—that they can offer to their clients.
 The technology available helps employers automate crucial workflows in the benefits management arena to simplify the process for both administrators managing the platform and the employees utilizing it.

 The beauty of an automated HCM platform is that data is corralled in a single-source database which allows for the free flow of information to transfer internally and/or externally to third-party vendors via integrations.
 Cloud-based, HCM technology promotes efficiencies to both end users and administrators by automating manual tasks and workflows, reducing the need for paper, customizing impactful reports, therefore saving hours of time, money, and more.